Athlete of the Month, August 2011 - Marc Arseneau

 share:

 Meet our Athlete of the Month for August, Marc Arseneau.
-Marc is a married father of two, business owner, and a generous man in his community.
-He just finished his first Ironman, Lake Placid, while battling a few nasty injuries along the way.
-For now his goal is to stay healthy through IMFL and to set a PR at the Ironman distance.
+Marc is a married father of two, a business owner, and a generous community member.
+He recently completed his first Ironman in Lake Placid, despite battling a few injuries along the way.
+His current goal is to maintain his health through IMFL and achieve a personal record at the Ironman distance.
+Enjoy the interview with Marc:

 **Q:** When and where was your first race?